Ax-Lindemann-Weierstrass with derivatives and the genus 0 Fuchsian groups: A criterion for Strong minimality of a general Fuchsian equation

 So here we do not assume the rational function $R$ to necessarily correspond to some Hauptmodul.
 We only require that $R$ is rational over $\mathbb{C}$.
 By the Riccati equation attached to $(\star')$ we mean the equation

 \begin{cond} The Riccati equation ($\star\star$) has no solution in $\mathbb{C}(y)^{alg}$. \end{cond}

 \begin{Thm} Let $(K,\partial)$ be any differential field extension of $\mathbb{C}$ and let us assume that Condition \ref{Ric} holds.
-If $j_R$ is a solution of the Schwarzian equation $(\star')$ we have that In other words, if Condition \ref{Ric} holds, then equation $(\star')$ is strongly minimal. \end{Thm} \begin{proof} Let $j_R$ be a solution of the Schwarzian equation $(\star')$ and assume for contradiction that $\text{\rm tr.deg}_KK\gen{j_R}=1\text{ or }2$.
-Notice that $K$ can be taken to be finitely generated over $\mathbb{Q}$ and containing the element $t$ (for example we can replace $K$ by $K(t)$).
-Furthermore, using Seidenberg's embedding theorem we can assume that $K$ is a subfield of $\mathscr M (U)$ the field of meromorphic functions on an open subset $U \subset \mathbb C$.
+If $j_R$ is a solution of the Schwarzian equation $(\star')$ we have that In other words, if Condition \ref{Ric} holds, then equation $(\star')$ is strongly minimal. \end{Thm} \begin{proof} For contradiction, assume that there is a finitely generated differential field extension $F$ of $\mathbb C$ that witnesses non-strong minimality of the equation $(\star')$ (i.e., an order 1 or 2 $F$-differential subvariety exists).
+Throughout, we write $K=F(t)$ and let $j_R$ be a solution of the Schwarzian equation $(\star')$ such that $\text{tr.deg.}_KK\gen{j_R}=1\text{ or }2$, respectively.\footnote{If $f$ is a solution of equation $(\star ')$ generating a differential field extension of $F$ of transcendence degree one or two, taking $j_R$ to be a realization of a non-forking extension of the type of $f$ over $F$ to the field $K=F(t)$ gives such a solution $j_R$ of $(\star ')$.}